 There’s a PA Day scheduled during my practicum.
 What should I do on that day?

 Carolyn: During a PA Day, you should participate, if possible, in activities with your Associate Teacher.
 If your AT is attending a conference or other event with limited enrollment or which for some other reason you are not permitted to attend, then check to see if there is another PA option you might attend.
 Otherwise, spend the day at the school, marking, planning, or otherwise preparing for the next week.

 What if there is bad weather or a snow day during practicum?

-Wilson: Sometimes when we have snow, school buses are cancelled but the schools remain open and teachers are expected to be there.
+Carolyn: Sometimes when we have snow, school buses are cancelled but the schools remain open and teachers are expected to be there.
 Check your school district’s website, or listen to the local radio or TV station for an announcement.
 You might also contact your Associate Teacher or the school to confirm.
-If the school is open, though, your Associate Teacher will be expected to be there—and so will you—because the students who are not dependent on bussing will be there.
+If the school is open, though, your Associate Teacher will be expected to be there—and so will you—because the students who are not dependent on busing will be there.
 Do your best to get there.
-Don’t make weak excuses.
-(The Teacher Candidate who stayed home because her Dad didn’t want her to drive did not impress anyone.)
+Don’t make weak excuses (the Teacher Candidate who stayed home because their parents didn’t want them to drive did not impress anyone.)
 If you must be absent (perhaps because the only road between your place and the school is closed), let your Associate Teacher and the Teacher Education Office know as early as possible.